MANUAL - ORGANISING HARVEST DAY

 WHERE DO YOU GET THese materials?

-• A lending depot: in many places you can borrow material from the local forestry groups.
+• A lending depot: in many places you can borrow materials from the local forestry groups.

 • The local shop: rope, scissors and markers you may already have in your house or you can find in any regular shop.

-• From the volunteers themselves!
-When creating a harvesting event in the tree planner, you can see which volunteer in the area has some.
-Volunteers are also asked by default to bring their own spade and/or pruning shears.
+• From the volunteers themselves: When creating a harvesting event in the tree planner, you can see which volunteer in the area has some.
+Volunteers are typically asked to bring their own spade and/or pruning shears.

-Create your HARVEST EVENT IN THE TREE PLANNER: WHAT SHOULD VOLUNTEERS BRING THEMSELVES?
+Organising your HARVEST EVENT IN THE TREE PLANNER: WHAT SHOULD VOLUNTEERS BRING?

-You have chosen your harvest site, you’ve discussed and agreed the conditions of the harvest day with the site manager, and you have gathered (most of your materials).
-It is time to pick a date and plan the day!
+You have selected your harvest site, agreed on the day’s conditions with the site manager, and gathered most of your materials.
+Now it’s time to choose a date and plan the day!

-In the Tree Planner, you go to your harvest location, Click add event, and choose a date and time.
-Here you also fill in the arrangements with the forester and indicate your own preferences: how many volunteers do you want at most?
-Should people bring their own lunch?
-An outline is ready in the Tree Planner as soon as you create your event, but be sure to adjust the text yourself.
+In the Tree Planner, navigate to your harvest location, click ‘add event’, and choose a date and time.
+Here, you can also make detailed arrangements with the forester and specify your preferences, such as the maximum number of volunteers you want and whether they should bring their own lunch.
+An outline is available in the Tree Planner when you create your event, but remember to personalise the text.

-In the list of volunteers, you can also see information the volunteers have left for you.
-They may have indicated they own their own spade, pruning shears, wheelbarrow, a trailer they can bring or if they want to aid the organisation of the event.
-You may send them a message and ask them to bring certain items or perform a particular task, such as chauffeuring the trees to the next location.
+In the volunteer list, you can view any additional information volunteers have provided.
+They may have indicated ownership of their own spade, pruning shears, wheelbarrow, or a trailer they can bring or expressed a desire to assist with event organisation.
+You can message them to request they bring specific items or perform certain tasks, such as transporting the trees to the next location.

-Arranging transport after harvest: where do your saplings go?
+Arranging transport post-harvest: where do your saplings go?

-There are two options: planting locations sign up to your event to pick up the trees immediately (you can choose when you create your event how many people can sign up for this), or they go to a Tree Hub.
-This is the case for most days.
-It is wise to arrange this in advance.
-To do this, contact a Tree Hub and/or a (large) planting location near your harvest location.
-Go to step 5 for more explanation!
+You have two options: planting locations can register for your event to collect the trees immediately (you can specify the number of people who can do this when you create your event), or the saplings can be sent to a Tree Hub.
+This is the usual procedure for most days.
+It’s best to organise this beforehand.
+To do so, contact a Tree Hub and/or a (large) planting location near your harvest site.
+Refer to step 5 for further details!

 Create a buzz: recruit volunteers for your harvest day!

-Every Wednesday evening at 6pm CET, all people who are registered in the Tree Planner will receive a message containing all the events currently scheduled in the Tree Planner.
-The Tree Planner maintains a radius of 25 kilometres.
+Every Wednesday evening at 6pm CET, all individuals registered in the Tree Planner will receive a message containing all the events currently scheduled within a 25-kilometre radius of the Tree Planner.

-When creating an event in the Tree Planner, you automatically generate a sign-up link of the event.
-In most cases some promotion is neccessary to have enough volunteers.
-Anyone, already in the Tree Planner system or not, can sign up to your event through this link.
-Try sharing it with your own network, family, friends and social media.
-You can also write to local newspapers, or environmental groups, nature groups, associations, schools or other groups in your neighbourhood.
+Upon creating an event in the Tree Planner, you automatically generate a sign-up link for the event.
+In most instances, some promotion is necessary to have enough volunteers.
+Anyone, whether already in the Tree Planner system or not, can sign up for your event through this link.
+Consider sharing it with your own network, family, friends, and on social media.
+Consider reaching out to local newspapers, environmental groups, nature groups, associations, schools, or other groups in your area.

 Is the influx of volunteers still a bit slow?
 Then consult with the forester or the organisation.
-Perhaps there is too much competition with other days in the area or there are not that many volunteers in your region yet.
-We can work on that together.
+Perhaps there is too much competition with other events in the area, or there aren’t many volunteers in your region yet.
+We can work on this together.

 "'I like to send an email to all volunteers beforehand with a map of the meeting point, so that everyone can find it and volunteers can also reach me easily"'